aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_mapping.md

 ### Exact Matching

 Using double-quotes around `SourceName` values allows you to specify line breaks in the CSV mapping file.
 This method performs an exact match.
-Specifically **this method requires you to match your line break characters exactly in the mapping configuration**.
+Specifically, **this method requires you to match your line break characters exactly in the mapping configuration**.
 If the data sources columns have varying line breaks, this can be a challenge.
 Consider using [fuzzy matching](#fuzzy-matching) for complex or changing column headers.

 Example exact matching to handle line breaks: